The effect of gluon condensate on the entanglement entropy in a holographic model: The effect of gluon condensate on holographic entanglement entropy at finite temperature

 Similarly, the difference of entanglement entropy can be defined as

 We show the numerical results in Fig.~\ref{CSL} and Fig.~\ref{TSL} for fixed temperature and gluon condensate, respectively.
 The Fig.~\ref{CSL} also shows strip length is increasing with $z_*$ for a fixed temperature.
-Similar as previous case, the critical length $l_c$ will shift to the left, which again implies the confined phase tends to dominate when we increase the gluon condensate.
+Similar as previous case, the critical length $L_c$ will shift to the left, which again implies the confined phase tends to dominate when we increase the gluon condensate.
 In Fig.~\ref{TSL}, we fix the value of gluon condensate and change the temperature.
-It is found that the critical length will shift to the right.
-As we already know, the increasing temperature contributes the deconfined phase.
-Thus, this result confirms that the difference of entanglement entropy can be an useful probe to detect the phase of the system.
-Besides, the qualitative behavior of temperature in this model is consistent with the Refs.\cite{Ali-Akbari:2017vtb,Dudal:2018ztm}.
+The qualitative behavior of temperature in this model is consistent with the Refs.~\cite{Ali-Akbari:2017vtb,Dudal:2018ztm}.

-To be more clear, we show the the difference of entanglement entropy as a function of temperature and gluon condensate in Fig.\ref{TCS}.
+To be more clear, we show the the difference of entanglement entropy as a function of temperature and gluon condensate in Fig.~\ref{TCS}.
 When we increase the value of gluon condensate, the difference of entanglement entropy will increase.
 It means the connected configuration will dominate with the increase of gluon condensate, which is in favor of the confined phase.
 The critical length will become smaller at the same time.
 When we increase the value of temperature, the difference of entanglement entropy will decrease, which means the critical length will become larger.
 Deconfined phase will dominate with the increase of the temperature.

+Moreover, we compute the finite part of holographic entanglement entropy as a function of $L$ in Fig.~\ref{TCS2} (a).
+This finite part can be considered as degrees of freedom of entangled states.
+The finite part of connected surfaces decreases with increase of gluon condensate in a small way, while it increases with increase of temperature (see Fig. \ref{zeroSL2} (a) for $T=0$).
+In Fig.~\ref{TCS2} (b), the generalized entropic C-function is plotted as a function of $L$.
+For $T=0.2$ GeV and $c=0.1$ $\rm GeV^4$, the entropic C-function increases (see Fig. \ref{zeroSL2} (b) for $T=0$).
+It captures degrees of freedom of thermal entangled state.
+When $c$ increases, entropic C-function decreases because of the competitive behavior between confinement and deconfinement.

+The generalized entropic C-function quantifies the degrees of freedom at the energy scale of $1/L$.
+As depicted in Fig.~\ref{TCS2} (b), it accounts for thermal excitations of order $T$ due to the rise in the entropic C-function at finite temperatures ($TL\sim1$).
+Conversely, thermal excitations are diminished by a substantial gluon condensate, which results from the competitive dynamics between the two.
+This particular insight is not discernible from the entanglement entropy alone.
+The component of thermal excitations is analogous to thermal entropy, which emerges from the renormalized entanglement entropy at high temperatures in the context of Ref. \cite{Liu:2012eea}.